NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 {"exact_match": 83.69914853358561, "f1": 90.8477003317459}
 ```

+### Inference Process With TensorRT
+NVIDIA TensorRT is a platform for high-performance deep learning inference.
+It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
+More information on how to perform inference using TensorRT can be found in the subfolder [./trt/README.md](trt/README.md)

 ### Deploying the BERT model using TensorRT Inference Server

 The [NVIDIA TensorRT Inference Server](https://github.com/NVIDIA/tensorrt-inference-server) provides a datacenter and cloud inferencing solution optimized for NVIDIA GPUs.
 The server provides an inference service via an HTTP or gRPC endpoint, allowing remote clients to request inferencing for any number of GPU or CPU models being managed by the server.
 More information on how to perform inference using `TensorRT Inference Server` can be found in the subfolder `./trtis/README.md`.